GraysonMMartin/GraysonMMartin.github.io/_projects/cs1840_project.md

 ---
 layout: page
 title: RL for High-Performance Jumping
 description: Used a curriculum learning framework to teach simulation quadrupeds to jump.
 Worked on and written with Aryan Naveen and Pranay Varada.
+Completed for CS1840 - Introduction to Reinforcement Learning
 img: assets/img/state_space.png
 importance: 1
 category: work